Information & Applications » Bar Exam » Information For Bar Exam Applicants

 2. receive a Certification of Character;

-3. pass the Multistate Professional Responsibility Examination (MPRE) with a 75 or higher or pass an approved law school course on ethics with a “C” or better; and
+3. pass the Multistate Professional Responsibility Examination (MPRE) with a 75 or higher or pass an approved law school course on ethics with a "C-" or better;

-4. take the Oath of Admission and sign the attorney's roll.
+4. and take the Oath of Admission and sign the attorney's roll.

 All attorneys with a full plenary license are admitted to the New Jersey Bar in the manner outlined above.
-The only exception, set out by the rules of the Supreme Court, is for a full-time faculty member of a New Jersey law school.
-See Rule 1:27-2.
+The only exceptions, set out by the rules of the Supreme Court, are for a fulltime faculty member of a New Jersey law school or a qualifying military spouse.
+See Rules 1:27-2 and 1:27-4.
+Motion applicants have additional requirements that must be fulfilled before admission can occur.

 To sit for the New Jersey bar examination, candidates must: